dgg-group/starter-hugo-research-group/content/home/cta.md

 design:
   columns: "1"
 ---
-THIS IS THE DESCRITPION OF THE SIITE
+THIS IS THE DESCRITPION OF THE SITE

 {{% cta cta_link="./people/" cta_text="Meet the team →" %}}